Real, Unbiased Jeunesse Review from an Ex-MLMer

 But at least I can say there seems to be a decent amount of diversity among their income sources within this one business opportunity.

-✓ As a distributor, you will promote a variety of health and wellness products, which are highly consumable and must be replenished on a regular basis.
+The products are highly consumable and must be replenished on a regular basis.

 This lends itself to repeat product orders, which means residual income for you.